-When treating rheumatoid arthritis with medications there are a number of different drugs that are used together.
+When rheumatoid arthritis is treated with medications there are a number of different drugs that may be used and their combinations can be effective.
 Each drug plays a different role and is used at different times throughout the disease course.

 Nonsteroidal anti-inflammatory drugs (NSAIDs) and disease-modifying antirheumatic drugs (DMARDs) are two such drugs that are prescribed to rheumatoid arthritis patients.
-They can be used together to treat disease symptoms but they each serve different purposes and are used for different reasons.
+They can be used alone, or together in combination to treat disease symptoms.
+They each have different mechanisms of action and are used to treat the various symptoms of rheumatoid arthritis in different ways.

 Though NSAIDs and DMARDs are both actively used to help treat rheumatoid arthritis, they have some very important differences.